0xKZ/website/content/about.md

 ## Career

-I worked as a software engineer for about a decade before quitting to work on my game in 2024.
+I worked as a software engineer for about a decade before quitting to work on my game project in 2024.
 I think of this as an extended sabbatical rather than a career transition, because games typically don't make money.
 I will likely return to the tech world if/when I run out of money.

 Most recently, I was a software engineer at Meta Reality Labs Research (formerly called Oculus Research).
 I built simulators and other tools to advance the state of the art in photonics, optics, and display systems.